waittim/waittim.github.io/_posts/2019-08-26-roulette-simulation.md

 ```
 The mean of walk out time is 203.0846.

 The limitation of simulation is obvious.
 It is a black box actually.
 We can not use it as we proof it by mathematical method.
-We don't know why it happened and how it happened, so we can only change the parameter to try to understand the process.
+We don’t know why it happened and how it happened, so we can only change the parameter to try to understand the process.
 By the way, it is not a precise result.
-Everytime we get a answer, it will change a little bit next time.
+Every time we get an answer, it will change a little bit next time.